Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 **10. Functions as parameters.**

 JavaScript lists have some methods which accept functions as parameters, for instance [`.forEach()`](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Array/forEach).
-In fact, `.forEach()` is commonly found when we have the certainty that we are going to go over **all** of the elements in a list.
+In fact, `.forEach()` is commonly found whenever there is the certainty that we are going to go over **all** of the elements in a list.

 ```js
 function wordHistogram(text) {